Winter driving is tough, as Colorado drivers can attest to. Heavy snow, freezing rain, and black ice make the roads dangerous for motorists.

 Snow and corrosive road salt can damage your paint job, so give your car a little pampering and take it to a carwash.
 Get the package that includes undercarriage cleaning.
 The undercarriage is where salt and other winter grime accumulate.
 If you would rather wash the car yourself, here are some carwashing tips to earmark for future reference.

 Some items you have stashed in your car for the winter may no longer be needed, such as a shovel or ice scraper.
 Until such time you need them back, keeping them in the garage will declutter your car and save up on space.
 Now is the time to also thoroughly clean your vehicle’s upholstery, carpet, and floor mats.
+Be sure to always wash the windows and get some real parallel parking tips.

 2) Check your brakes.